TyKo0707/code_auto_complete/README.md

 *Note*: I was thinking about writing tests for completion code automatically.
 But it happened to be quite tricky to cover all types of generated code.
-So I decided to use LLM (Claude 3 Opus) for this task, and the model has shown itself to be of sufficient quality and suitability for this.
+So I decided to use LLM (Claude 3 Opus, because it seems that GPT-4 does not work properly, but you can try to use both of them) for this task, and the model has shown itself to be of sufficient quality and suitability for this.
 You can see structure of a prompt at [utils/prompt_gen.py](https://github.com/TyKo0707/code_completion/blob/main/utils/prompt_gen.py).

 I will discuss their pros and cons later, now we are done with choosing the metrics.